kolejnyy/ANYCQ/README.md

 # One Model Any Conjunctive Query

-This repository contains codebase for the paper "One Model, Any Conjunctive Query: Graph Neural Networks for Answering Complex Queries over Knowledge Graphs".
+This repository contains codebase for the paper "One Model, Any Conjunctive Query: Graph Neural Networks for Answering Complex Queries over Incomplete Knowledge Graphs".
 The code is based on [ANYCSP](https://github.com/toenshoff/ANYCSP).

 ## Setting up the environment